Right-handed closer Ryan Madson has begun throwing again while left-handed reliever Sean Burnett is likely a week away from throwing.

 Madson, 32, was brought in specifically to close out games and was signed to a one-year, $3.5 million contract.

-"He's playing catch," Scioscia
+"He's playing catch," Scioscia said.

 The Angels did not expect Madson to be ready by opening day, but Scioscia said earlier in camp that he would be ready by sometime in April.